vug/ergenbot/README.md

 # ergenbot
-A twitter bot that imitates turkish adolescent way of speaking by replacing all vowels in a text with "o".
+A Twitter bot that imitates Turkish adolescents' way of speaking by replacing all vowels in a text with "o".

 # Setup